ashutosh-roy/Tinkering_With_Code/theory/SystemDesign/Alex-Xu-Vol1/chapter01/README.md

 * Cache expiry - consider appropriate cache expiry.
 Too short - frequent requests to origin.
 Too long - data becomes stale.
 * CDN fallback - clients should be able to workaround the CDN provider if there is a temporary outage on their end.
+* Invalidation -
+    - refers to the process of deleting data from CDN cache before expiry
+    - This is necessary when the content on the origin server is updated/changed.
+The CDN needs to share the current version
-* Invalidation - can be done via an API call or by passing object versions.
+    - can be done via an API call or by passing object versions.

 Refined design of our web application:

 ![web-app-design-after-cdn](images/web-app-design-after-cdn.png)

 # Stateless web tier